vectordotdev/vector/docs/specs/target.md

 When supporting a target, Vector must support them through the the paradigm of
 architectures:

-* Targets MUST support the [agent architecture][agent_architecture] by providing a single command that deploys Vector and achieves the [agent architecture requirements](#agent-architecture).
+* Targets SHOULD support the [agent architecture][agent_architecture] by providing a single command that deploys Vector and achieves the [agent architecture requirements](#agent-architecture).
-* Targets MUST support the [aggregator architecture][aggregator_architecture] by providing a single command that deploys Vector and achieves the [aggregator architecture requirements](#aggregator-architecture).
+* Targets SHOULD support the [aggregator architecture][aggregator_architecture] by providing a single command that deploys Vector and achieves the [aggregator architecture requirements](#aggregator-architecture).
-* Targets MAY support the [unified architecture][unified_architecture] by providing a single command that deploys Vector and achieves the [unified architecture requirements](#unified-architecture).
+* Targets SHOULD support the [unified architecture][unified_architecture] by providing a single command that deploys Vector and achieves the [unified architecture requirements](#unified-architecture).

 ### 3. Agent Architecture

 The [agent architecture][agent_architecture] deploys Vector on each individual node for local data collection.
-The following requirements define support for this architecture:
+Along with general [hardening](#6-hardening) requirements, the following requirements define support for this architecture:

 * Architecture
   * MUST deploy as a daemon on existing nodes, one Vector process per node.
-  * MUST NOT deploy Vector aggregator nodes, since the Vector aggregator can be configured to assume agent responsibilities.
   * MUST deploy with Vector's [default agent configuration][default_agent_configuration] which largely covers the agent architecture [design recommendations][agent_architecture].